A Genuine Rosmini

 A Genuine Rosmini is the second album by American folk guitarist Dick Rosmini, released in 1969.
-It is out of print and extremely rare to find in circulation as a second-hand LP.

 Rosmini is best known for his role in the American "folk revival" of the 1960s as a session player and accompanist.
 A Genuine Rosmini was Rosmini's second and last solo album.
 He recorded only four albums under his own name, two of them instructional albums.

 A Genuine Rosmini consists mostly of solos with backing for 6- and 12-string solo guitar, electric guitar.
 Rosmini sings on "Let's Go Get Stoned".
 The album exhibits the contemporary shift away from 'pure' early 60s folk to a hybrid style incorporating electric instruments and well-known popular songs.